Elastic Graphs: Minimizing Dirichlet energy: Harmonic maps

 \end{enumerate} \end{taggedthm}

 \begin{proof} The most significant change from the proof of Theorem~\ref{thm:harmonic-min} is the proof that (\ref{item:weak-harm-local}) implies (\ref{item:weak-harm}), which we now do.
-Let $(\wt g, g)\in \PL^*[f]$, and suppose that $g$ is not harmonic in the sense of Definition~\ref{def:weak-harmonic}.
+Let $(\wt g, g)$ be a constant-derivative PL map, and suppose that $g$ is not harmonic in the sense of Definition~\ref{def:weak-harmonic}.
 Then we will find a local modification that reduces $\Dir(g)$.
-The possible local modifications are more complicated than in the earlier proof, so we will use the technology of taut maps from Section~\ref{sec:taut}.
+The possible local modifications are more complicated than in the proof of Theorem~\ref{thm:harmonic-min}; we use the technology of taut maps from Section~\ref{sec:taut}.